 Only eligible migratory children may receive MEP services.
 A "migratory child" means a child who is, or the child's parent or child's spouse is, a migratory agricultural worker, including a migratory dairy worker, or a migratory fisher, and who, in the preceding 36 months, in order to obtain, or accompany a parent or spouse, in order to obtain, temporary or seasonal employment in agriculture or fishing work (a) has moved from one school district to another, (b) in a State that is comprised of a single school district, has moved from one administrative area to another within such district, or (c) resides in a school district of more than 15,000 square miles, and migrates a distance of 20 miles or more to a temporary residence to engage in a fishing activity.
 (Title I, Part C, Section 1309(2)(20 USC 6399(2)).
-On July 29, 2008, ED issued revised implementing regulations (effective August 28, 2008) in 34 CFR section 200.81 that further define a "migratory child" as well as the following key terms: "migratory agricultural worker," "migratory fisher," "agricultural work," "fishing work," "move" or "moved," "in order to obtain," "temporary employment," "seasonal employment," "personal subsistence," and "qualifying work."
+34 CFR section 200.81 further defines a "migratory child" as well as the following key terms: "migratory agricultural worker," "migratory fisher," "agricultural work," "fishing work," "move" or "moved," "in order to obtain," "temporary employment," "seasonal employment," "personal subsistence," and "qualifying work."
 An SEA and its local operating agencies are required to use the National Certificate of Eligibility (COE) form (OMB No. 1810-0662) to document the SEA's determination of a child's eligibility for the program.
-ED has identified Required Data Elements and Required Data Sections and provided Instructions and Questions & Answers for the National COE at http://www2.ed.gov/programs/mep/coe-instructionstemplate.doc (Title I, Part C, Sections 1302 and 1304(b)(1) of ESEA (20 USC 6392 and 6394(b)(1)); 34 CFR section 200.81 and 200.89(c)).
+ED has identified Required Data Elements and Required Data Sections and provided Instructions and Questions & Answers for the National COE at http://www2.ed.gov/programs/mep/coe-instructions-template.doc (Title I, Part C, Sections 1302 and 1304(b)(1) of ESEA (20 USC 6392 and 6394(b)(1)); 34 CFR section 200.81 and 200.89(c)).

-See IV.L.6.
-Child Counts - Quality Control Process, for testing controls related to compliance with eligibility requirements.
+See III.N.6, Child Counts - Quality Control Process, for testing controls related to compliance with eligibility requirements.